 At least 45 days before filing a caveat against the land, the holder shall serve a notice of intent to file a caveat, in a form and in the manner prescribed by regulation, on the following parties:

 (a) all persons who appear from the certificate of title

 (i) to have an interest in the land,

 (ii) to have a registered charge, lien or judgment against the land, or

 (iii) to have a security interest in the land;

 (b) the municipality or local government district in which the land is located;

-(c) the Minister of Aboriginal and Northern Affairs, if the land is in Northern Manitoba as defined by The Northern Affairs Act;
+(c) the minister responsible for the administration of The Northern Affairs Act, if the land is in northern Manitoba as defined by that Act;

-(d) the board of the conservation district, if the land is in a conservation district.
+(d) the board of a watershed district if the land is in a watershed district.

 (a) within 30 days after being served, apply to the board in accordance with the regulations for its assistance in resolving the objection; and